Baldur’s Gate 3 Retrieve Omeluum Quest Guide

 Retrieve Omeluum quest in BG3 takes place inside Iron Throne prison and it allows you to save the only friendly Mind Flayer in the game.

-Retrieve Omeluum is a minor quest in BG3 which takes place during the third act of the game.
-Unlike rest of the mind flayers in the game, there is actually a friendly one named Omeluum.
-We first encounter him in the myconid colony to help him with his investigation of Illithid parasite.
+Retrieve Omeluum is a side quest in BG3 that takes place during Act 3 of the game.
+Unlike the rest of the mind flayers in the game, there is actually a friendly one named Omeluum.
+We first encounter him in the Myconid colony to help him with his investigation of the Illithid parasite.
 However, he disappears once he brews you a potion but ultimately fails to heal you.

 To start the Retrieve Omeluum quest in BG3, you first need to travel to the Society of Brilliance Lodge.
 This lodge is famous for giving sanctuary to creatures from the Underdark.
-Once you are inside the lodge, find and talk to Blurg.
-He will tell you that his friend and BG3 Omeluum have been missing for some time now.
+Find and talk to Blurg inside the Society of Brilliance Lodge.
+He will tell you that his friend Omeluum has been missing for some time now.
 Talking to Blurg will automatically start the quest.

-You can also start the Retrieve Omeluum quest in BG3 by going to Iron Throne prison to save Wyll’s father.
-Once there you can find Omeluum in a cell, and it will trigger the quest.
-However, there is a chance that Omeluum will not appear if you don’t talk to Blurg first.
+You can also start this quest by going to Iron Throne prison to save Wyll’s father, Grand Duke Ravenguard.
+Once there, you can find Omeluum in a cell, and it will trigger the quest.
+However, there is a chance that Omeluum will not be present in Iron Throne prison if you don’t talk to Blurg first.

-How to Retrieve Omeluum in Baldur’s Gate 3
+How to complete the Retrieve Omeluum quest in Baldur’s Gate 3

-Omeluum was captured by Lord Gartash’s people and is now kept Iron Throne prison so they can experiment on him.
+Lord Gartash’s people captured Omeluum, and he is now kept in Iron Throne prison so they can experiment on him.
 The only way to reach this area is by finding a ship that can take you underwater.
-To find a submarine, you first need to travel to Grey Harbour Docks (X: -172, Y: -148) which are located to the South of Baldur’s Gate waypoint and Southwest of Lower City central wall.
+To find a submersible, you first need to travel to Grey Harbour Docks (X: -172, Y: -148), which are located to the South of Baldur’s Gate waypoint and Southwest of Lower City central wall.

-Use lockpick or spells to unlock the steel doors.
+Use lockpick or spells to unlock the steel doors and enter Flymm’s Cargo.
 Go to the left corner at (X: -165, Y: -142) to find some wooden blocks.
-Remove these blocks to discover a closed hatch.
-Once you enter the hatch, go forward to reach Flymm Cargo’s basement.
+Remove these blocks to discover a closed hatch leading to the Flymm’s Cargo basement.
 Keep going straight and turn left to reach the docks.
-Either talk to the submersive owner there or use invisibility to enter the submersive.
-This makes you one step closer towards retrieving Omeluum in BG3.
+Either talk to the submersible owner there or use the invisibility spell to enter the submersible undetected.
+This makes you one step closer to retrieving Omeluum in BG3.

-Once inside the submersive.
-Lord Gortash will give you a warning about blowing up Iron Throne prison.
+Once inside the submersible, Lord Gortash will give you a warning about blowing up Iron Throne prison with you in it.
 Ignore his warning and dock at the Iron Throne.
 You will hear Omeluum’s voice inside your head.
-Select the following option.
+Select the following dialogue option.

 • “Where are you?”

 This will mark his location on your map.
-You have very limited time and only 6 turns to retrieve the prisoners.
-We recommend Wyll’s father and Omeluum as the highest priority.
-Disband your party and send them to find Wyll’s father while you must go to retrieve Omeluum in BG3.
+You have very limited time and only 6 turns to retrieve all the prisoners.
+We recommend saving Grand Duke Ravenguard and Omeluum as the highest priority.
+Disband your party and send them to find Grand Duke while you go to find Omeluum.

 Make sure to use Misty Jump and Haste spells a lot.
-Bring minions if you have any or use Greater Invisibility to avoid any encounters.
+Bring minions if you have any, or use the Greater Invisibility spell to avoid any encounters.
 Omeluum’s cell is to the Southwest of your starting point.
-He is restrained and you need to free him first (X: -38, Y:19).
+He is restrained, and you need to free him first (X: -38, Y:19).
 Luckily, he has a spell that can instantly send you back to the submarine, saving precious moves.

-Ignore any companions for now as you can always revive them later with the help of Withers.
-Just make sure all the prisoners are inside the submarine and you are too.
+Ignore any dead companions for now, as you can always revive them later with the help of Withers.
+Just make sure all the prisoners are inside the submarine, and you are, too.
 If you survive this gauntlet, everything will be fine.
-Take the prisoners back to the surface and it will complete Retrieve Omeluum quest in BG3.
-It will also allow you to progress Wyll’s quest.
+Take the prisoners back to the surface, and it will complete the Retrieve Omeluum quest in BG3.
+It will also allow you to progress Wyll’s companion quest, The Blade of Frontiers.

 Rewards